Thank you for visiting the HONG KONG HP Store

-As with any collectible card game, the gameplay in Hearthstone is a balance of your own strategy and ingenuity in taking your available cards and figuring out different possible combinations of effects and multipliers they might give each other.
+As with any collectable card game, the gameplay in Hearthstone is a balance of your strategy and ingenuity in taking your available cards and figuring out different possible combinations of effects and multipliers they might give each other.

 You also gain new, more intrinsically powerful cards.
 In-game purchases of booster packs speed this along, and the free game can see hardcore players dropping upwards of $400 to unlock every single overpowered, rare and legendary possibility.

 But the game is also a lot like poker.
 You can always find a match on whatever level you’re comfortable playing.
 Players going free, and earning cards by winning challenges, can have an endless string of addictive, strategic hours ahead of them.
 But like a lot of the free-to-play games, buying in will get you more options quicker, and the hardcore gamers tend to have a big budget for this game.

 Hearthstone is a game that is perfectly suited for mobile devices, although it is also available to play on PC or Mac.
 And battles occur across platforms using Blizzard’s battle.net servers that run all the interactions.